-The second announced a change in .NET Core 3.0 is a brand new approach to managing and development of project files in the solution.
+The second announced a change in .NET Core 3.0 is a brand new approach to managing and developing project files in the solution.
 Currently, there is no further information on the topic, we have to wait beyond Valentine’s Day.

-Announced with .NET Core 3.0 a new and supposedly better version of .NET Framework didn’t receive that much of improvement, at least for now.
-The main differences should lie in perfecting Windows Forms Accessibility, adding SelectionTextBrush, better performance of ZLib and better overall performance of the entire framework itself.
+Announced with .NET Core 3.0 a new and supposedly better version of .NET Framework didn’t receive that much improvement, at least for now.
+The main differences should lie in perfecting Windows Forms Accessibility, adding SelectionTextBrush, better performance of ZLib, and better overall performance of the entire framework itself.
 Microsoft also announced that they weren’t able to add all projected features and eliminate all remaining bugs.
-They should however be added and removed in the near feature.
+They should however be added and removed in the near future.

 Photo credits: Adobe